serra/invoice-automator/readme.md

 # Fibery invoices automation

-This repository contains scripts that help me automate my Fibery invoice workflows.
+This repository contains scripts that help me automate my invoice workflows.

-I use the Fibery [GraphQL API] to access data.

-The app will fetch invoice data from my Fibery workspace.
-Fibery is an online collaboration and knowledge management system.
-In Fibery, information is stored in an unstructured (markdown) format and in a structured, relational database-like format.
-The structured information is available through a GraphQL api.
+I create my invoices in Fibery, use Fibery's [GraphQL API] to download the invoice data, and [Google Python API for gmail] to create draft invoice emails.

 ## Development